So, like many of you, I used to suffer from insomnia.

 They've never been as wrong as they've been this year, which is part of what I was talking about earlier in the program today.

-I mean, you know, this this is, you know, look at the headlines like Trump insults McCain, presidential bid over.
+I mean, you know, this is, you know, look at the headlines like Trump insults McCain, presidential bid over.

-Electoral College map spells doom for Republicans.
+Electro College map spells doom for Republicans.

-Hillary's lead now insurmountable.
+Hillary's lead, now insurmountable.

 These were all headlines.